fmenozzi/kQuery/README.md

-osql
+kQuery
 ====

-A SQL interface to your Linux internals
+A SQL interface to your Linux kernel